Ashfield, New South Wales: Sport

 Ashfield has a long history with the sport of rugby league.
 The Western Suburbs Magpies rugby league team was formed in Ashfield in 1908 and played in the inaugural New South Wales Rugby League competition that year.
 The club won its four premierships (1930, 1934, 1948 & 1952) while based at Pratten Park.
 It moved west to Lidcombe Oval in 1967, then southwest to Campbelltown Stadium in 1987.
 In 2000, the club merged with the Balmain Tigers to form the Wests Tigers which splits its games between Leichhardt Oval and Campbelltown.
 The Wests Leagues Club has stayed in Ashfield since 1908 despite the wanderings of its home ground.

 Ashfield also holds a cycling milestone when it hosted the first woman's cycling race in the world in 1888.
 Dorothy Morrell won the two-mile (3 km) race.

-Ashfield is the site of the first official Australian cricket pitch, which was established in 1875 and originally owned and leased by a local butcher.
+Hammond Park is the site of the first cricket pitch in Ashfield.
+It was established in 1875 and originally owned and leased by a local butcher.
 It was later sold to the Ashfield Cricket Club and then, in 1910, to Ashfield Council who renamed it "Hammond Park" after former mayor Mark J. Hammond.